Share:

 Lower Environmental Impact, Same Quality Standards

-Currently, Stormbox E is available at the size of 1200 x 600 x 300 mm with a gross capacity of 216 liters.
-Its scope of application is nearly the same as for Stormbox I, including retention, storage and soakaway in green areas, parking lots and for most road drainage projects.
-The only exceptions are stormwater storage systems where high groundwater levels occur or under very high traffic loads.
-The estimated service life of Stormbox E is 50 years.
+The Stormbox E crates are available in a size of 1200 x 600 x 300 mm, with a net water capacity of 206 liters.
+The scope of application is nearly the same as for Stormbox, including retention, storage and soakaway in residential or green areas, parking lots and most road drainage projects.
+The only exceptions are stormwater storage systems in areas with high groundwater levels or under very heavy traffic loads.
+The crates have integrated access points for inlets and riser pipes up to DN 200, with connection boxes available up to DN 400.

 When Circularity Meets Reliability